neoncortex/bashed/README.md

 ey 1 5
 ````

-Will copy the current line, to line 5, to the line 1.
+The current line, to line 5, will be copied to the line 1.
 The second argument (5, in last case), can be set using +, like +5.

 #### Yank:
 Lines can be "yanked" like follows: